augustinh22/msc_markdown/source/02_Theory.md

 (IQ image stack) \ac{EO} image data are semantically enriched and stored as information layers in datacubes.
 In combination with declarative querying in array databases, ad hoc information extraction is possible by means of semantic querying

+One notable framework for monitoring the Earth's surface using a multi-dimensional data cube is \ac{LiMES}, proposed by [@giulianiLiveMonitoringEarth2017] who are involved with the \ac{SDC} [@giulianiBuildingEarthObservations2017], an operational national implementation of the \ac{ODC} [@lewisAustralianGeoscienceData2017]. \ac{LiMES} identified various challenges building a monitoring framework, one of which was turning data into understandable information products.

 ----------------------------

 # Taken from elsewhere...

-Conflict-induced changes regarding the agricultural production can serve as an indicator to assess the overall situation in the area.
-During on-going conflicts indicators for large-scale damage assessment such as the damage of infrastructure and buildings, etc. can serve as additional information on severity and the evolution of the conflict.
-These EO-based indicators are able to improve existing risk assessments by adding a dynamic and regionalized component.
-Starting from large scale assessment C-CRISIS aims also to cover a range of different sub-themes on the regional and local level, such as the assessment of the environmental impact of refugee/internally displaced person (IDP) camps on the surrounding.
-The sudden influx of large numbers of IDPs or refugees into a spatially limited area can place severe pressure on the local environment and existing natural resources.

-... comprehensive approach: Large-scale, automated (repeatable and reliable) extraction of EO-based indicators/indicator classes, which requires a combination of deductive (rule/expert-based) and inductive methods.
-Challenges are – beyond the automatization – the large data amounts (improved processing methods), the high repetition rates, and the identification of significant indicators (advanced information extraction).

-Processing and classification time series of super-spectral image stacks requires dedicated multi-dimensional methods robust to redundant information.
-Reduction of dimensionality of the data should be utilized by using indicator-specific vegetation indexes or aggregative statistics computed over temporal stack

 Mubareka and Ehrlich (2010) combined Landsat data and field data to derive environmental indicators of conflict-induced changes in land use such as conversion of agricultural land to grassland or harvesting of woodland.
 They suggest further improving the risk assessment by integrating political and social factors.
 The capabilities of Landsat to detect burnt villages in Darfur have been shown by Prins (2008).
 Machado (2015) investigated the potential of Landsat time series analyses in combination with additional data sources to derive geospatial patterns of Syrian refugee flows in south-eastern Turkey.
-Within the G-SEXTANT project, fully automated analysis of Landsat time series data showed the development of irrigated agricultural areas for northern Syria which was used as an indicator for crisis related changes (Tiede et al. 2014), transferability of the approach to Sentinel-2 and -3 data is envisaged within C-CRISIS, as a fully automated indicator extraction approach.

 Machado, Daniel Carlos dos Santos.
 2015.
 "Analyzing Geospatial patterns of syrian refugee flows in southeastern Turkey by use of remote sensing and complementary data".
 Mubareka, Sarah, and Daniele Ehrlich.
 2010.
 "Identifying and modelling environmental indicators for assessing population vulnerability to conflict using ground and satellite data."
 Review of.
 Ecological indicators 10 (2):493-503.
 Prins, E. 2008.
 "Use of low cost Landsat ETM+ to spot burnt villages in Darfur, Sudan."
 Review of.
 International Journal of Remote Sensing 29 (4):1207-14.

-Langer et al., 2015, who employ prior-knowledge based classification of multi-temporal Landsat imagery for the long-term characterization of environmental change around a refugee camp over a time span of 21 years, and Hagenlocher et al 2015, who use the same technology to support semi-automated classification of VHR and HR data of refugee/IDP camps.

-An application for land cover change using already newest Sentinel-2 data in parameter free and fully automated workflows could be shown by Tiede et al. (2016)
+---

 Lower spatial, but higher temporal and spectral resolution and the larger areas covered require a higher degree of automation in information extraction using automated-prior-knowledge based classification procedures ready for Big Earth Data as well as a shift from "direct" information extraction to indicator approaches